bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 - Only the Rooms of the active users will be migrated
 - The migrated rooms will be assigned to their respective migrated users on v3
 - The presentations will not be migrated - the presentations will need to be re-uploaded to v3 by the room owner or shared access user.
+- The recordings will appear by clicking 'Re-Sync Recording' button for each room at the Server Rooms setting in the Administrator Panel if Greenlight version 2 is running in the same server as version 3.
+If they are running in different servers, you need to transfer the recordings before the re-synchronization (https://docs.bigbluebutton.org/admin/customize.html#transfer-published-recordings-from-another-server).

 **To migrate the rooms, run the following command:**